 CIO offers articles with insight and expertise on business strategy, innovation, and leadership.
 CIO is published by IDG, International Data Group.

-CNET Security has the latest news on cybersecurity and IT issues.
+CNET Cybersecurity has the latest news on cybersecurity and IT issues.
 It’s hosted by CNET, which is known for delivering the latest on tech, culture, and science.

 Computer World Emerging Technology